 9. Miscellaneous rules

 9.1 All information supplied by Smarkets is done in good faith.
-However, Smarkets cannot accept liability for any errors or omissions in respect of any information, such as the posting of prices, runners, times, scores, or results.
+However, subject to condition 11.1 of the General Terms, Smarkets cannot accept liability for any errors or omissions in respect of any information, such as the posting of prices, runners, times, scores, or results.

-9.2 Smarkets reserves the right to correct any obvious errors and will take reasonable procedures to ensure markets are regulated with integrity and transparency.
+9.2 Smarkets reserves the right to correct any clear errors and will take reasonable procedures to ensure markets are regulated with integrity and transparency.

 9.3 Where new markets are created, any bets placed on said markets will be placed in accordance with the betting rules at the time.